ARWNI2S/TheCorporateWars/whitepaper/foundations/interstellar-community/tech-levels/pre-stellar.md

 Pre-stellar civilizations have developed advanced technology within their own star systems but have not yet discovered interstellar jump travel, limiting them to subluminal exploration methods.

-Despite this, many have colonized nearby moons or planets, established interplanetary economies, and developed complex industrial infrastructures.
+Many have colonized nearby moons or planets, established interplanetary economies, and developed complex industrial infrastructures.

 Contact with Interstellar Communitys marks a turning point in their history.

-Some advanced powers prefer not to interfere in their development, observing them from hidden bases or enforcing strict trade restrictions.

-Others see these worlds as strategic opportunities, establishing trade agreements, offering technology in exchange for concessions, or integrating them into their sphere of influence.
+Many _Alliegances_ see these worlds as strategic opportunities, establishing trade agreements, offering technology in exchange for concessions, or integrating them into their sphere of influence.

+Others prefer not to interfere in their development, observing them from hidden bases or enforcing strict trade restrictions.

+***

 For corporations, these systems represent emerging markets and untapped resource sources.